 The Lapwai Creek Watershed lies entirely within the Nez Perce Reservation, which was established in 1855 when tribal leaders signed a treaty that ceded to the federal government all but approximately 7.5 million acres of the tribe’s vast aboriginal homeland.
 The subsequent discovery of gold on those lands prompted the government to negotiate a new treaty with the tribe, which in 1863 reduced the reservation to its current size of approximately 770,000 acres.
 But that merely established the reservation’s exterior borders; ownership within that perimeter would be significantly altered in response to the Dawes Act.
 The 1887 legislation called for the allotment of reservation land to tribal members in parcels ranging from 320 to 80 acres, and for the government to purchase non-allotted land and make it available for non-Indian settlement.
 This was reflected in the Nez Perce Agreement of 1893, and led to what is commonly referred to as checkerboard land ownership within the reservation.
 As a result, only 112,300 acres, or 14.6 percent of the land within the reservation boundaries, are held in trust status for the tribe or its members.

-Segmented ownership within a reservation questions as to whether jurisdiction falls to the tribe or a state instrument—be a county, city, or the state itself.
+Segmented ownership within a reservation creates questions as to whether jurisdiction falls to the tribe or a state instrument—be it a county, a city, or an agency of the state itself.
 As statutorily defined, Indian Country involves “(a) all land within the limits of any Indian reservation under the jurisdiction of the United States Government,” which includes property held in trust.”
 This gives rise to the issue of diminishment: Is a tribe’s sovereign power over the land within its reservation boundaries reduced by non-tribal ownership?
 In Solem v.
-Barlett, the Supreme Court held this is determined by assessing congressional intent.
+Barlett, the Supreme Court held that this must be determined by assessing congressional intent.

 As a doctrinal matter, the States have jurisdiction over unallotted opened lands if the applicable surplus land Act freed that land of its reservation status and thereby diminished the reservation boundaries.
 On the other hand, federal, state, and tribal authorities share jurisdiction over these lands if the relevant surplus land Act did not diminish the existing Indian reservation.”